Viken (county)

-Viken is a county under disestablishment in Eastern Norway that was established on 1 January 2020 by the merger of Akershus, Buskerud and Østfold with the addition of three other municipalities.
-Viken was controversial from the onset, with an approval rating of about 20% in the region, and the merger was resisted by all the three counties.
+Viken was a short-lived county in Norway that existed from 1 January 2020 to 1 January 2024.
+Its name was derived from the historical region in present-day Norway and Sweden.
+The county was located in Eastern Norway when it was established on 1 January 2020 by the merger of Akershus, Buskerud and Østfold with the addition of the municipalities of Jevnaker, Lunner and the former Svelvik Municipality.
+Both its creation and its name—described as unhistorical by historians—were controversial from the onset, the merger was resisted by all the three counties and the new county had an approval rating of about 20% in the region.
 Viken has been compared to gerrymandering.
-The county executive of Viken determined in 2019, before the merger had taken effect, that the county's disestablishment is its main political goal, and the formal process to dissolve Viken was initiated by the county executive in right after the 2021 Norwegian parliamentary election in which parties seeking to reverse the merger won a majority.
-The political platform of the government of Jonas Gahr Støre states that the government will dissolve Viken and re-establish Akershus, Buskerud and Østfold based on a request from the county itself.
-On 22 February 2022, the regional assembly of Viken approved the formal request to disestablish the county, which will come into effect on 1 January 2024.
+The newly constructed coat of arms of Viken lacked a historical basis and was described by experts as an amateurish logo that did not adhere to the rules of heraldry, and as "three flying saucers under a cap."
+The county executive of Viken determined in 2019, before the merger had taken effect, that the county's disestablishment was its main political goal, and the formal process to dissolve Viken was initiated by the county executive right after the 2021 Norwegian parliamentary election in which parties seeking to reverse the merger won a majority.
+The political platform of the government of Jonas Gahr Støre stated that the government would dissolve Viken and re-establish Akershus, Buskerud and Østfold based on a request from the county itself.
+On 22 February 2022, the regional assembly of Viken approved the formal request to disestablish the county, and the disestablishment took effect on 1 January 2024.

 Viken was home to over 1.2 million people, or 23% of the national population.
-The county seat is the national capital, Oslo, which is an enclave of Viken and is not part of the county.
+The county seat was the national capital, Oslo, which was an enclave of Viken and is not part of the county.
 Oslo had been the seat of Akershus county since the Middle Ages.
-All of Viken is located in the historical Akershus, which included much of Eastern Norway.
-The county takes its name from the historical region of Viken, which has been defined as an area in Bohuslän, in what is now western Sweden, since the Middle Ages.
+All of Viken was located in the historical Akershus, which included much of Eastern Norway.
+The county took its name from the historical region of Viken, which has been defined as an area in Bohuslän, in what is now western Sweden, since the late Middle Ages, but which was formerly used loosely for the region around the Oslofjord in the earlier middle ages.

-Viken's creation and name are subjects of strong controversy, and the merger is opposed by the counties concerned and perceived as lacking legitimacy.
-The elected regional assembly and county executive of Viken have declared the disestablishment of Viken in 2021 as the main political goal of Viken and have refused to do anything to merge the counties in practice.
-The governing platform of Viken describes the merger as "an ill-considered construction".
-In practice, the existing counties will continue to function with separate county administrations based on their existing infrastructure in anticipation of their formal re-establishment.

-In the 2021 parliamentary election, parties seeking to dissolve Viken won a majority, and the Centre Party made the disestablishment of Viken a condition for participating in a new government.
-Immediately after the election, the county executive initiated the process to dissolve Viken.